Background pattern

 Always available, as prescribed.

-A small dose, of a single volume that is administered for a short period of time (bolus) to quickly reach the desired medication level in your body.
-The extra dose is only available if your doctor configures it in the device.
+A small, single-volume dose administered over a short period (bolus) to quickly reach the desired medication level in your body.
+The extra dose is only available if your doctor configures it on the device.

-Available as needed, defined by a pre-set time block between extra doses.
+Available as needed, defined by a pre-set lockout time between extra doses.

-A single high dose that is provided for a short period of time (bolus) that can be administered to quickly reach the desired medication level in your body, only available after the pump has been off for a prolonged period of time and if your doctor has configured it.
+A single high dose administered over a short period (bolus) that may be administered to quickly reach the desired medication level in your body, only available after the pump has been off for an extended period and if your doctor has configured it.

-After the medication has not been administered for a prolonged period of time, defined by the load dose block time (minimum of 3 hours).
+After the medication has not been administered for an extended period, defined by the loading dose lockout time (minimum of 3 hours).

 • The pump has alternative administration options that your doctor may configure if necessary.